 Are you wondering if the Winix 5500-2 air purifier is the right one for your family?
 Well, I bought one a year ago for my family and I’m going to tell you all about the pros and cons of it and whether you should choose it for yours!

 I bought a Winix 5500-2 air purifier a year ago after my allergist recommended I get a HEPA air purifier.
 He suggested that I get one for my bedroom to cut down on pollen and pet dander when I’m sleeping.

 Since then, both my kids have been diagnosed with allergies as well and I wanted to add some more to our family.
 I bought two more Winix air purifiers for their bedrooms.
 After owning this one for a year, I have a few things to say about the pros and the cons of it.

 Overall, what’s my review of the Winix 5500-2?
 The Winix 5500-2 air purifier is well-built, quiet, and reasonably priced.
 It offers true HEPA and advanced carbon filtration, which is rare to find in its price range.
 It also includes a remote and has convenient auto modes.

 I would recommend the Winix 5500-2 air purifier.
 If you’re interested, check out the Winix 5500-2 air purifier on Amaxon.com now.

-If you’re not sure if this is the right Winix model for your family, I have another post coming soon comparing the different models of Winix air purifiers.
+If you’re not sure if this is the right Winix model for your family, I also have a complete Winix model comparison that compares all the popular models.
 But first, let’s get into the details about the Winix 5500-2 air purifier!